 About the data

 At the lower-tier local authority level within Somerset the picture of a predominantly small business economy remains.
-However, in West Somerset, the county’s most rural and sparsely populated district, there is an even greater predominance of micro businesses employing fewer than 10 people (92%) and no large businesses at all employing over 250 people.
-Conversely, in Taunton Deane, where the largest conurbation and county town of Taunton is situated, there is a slightly smaller predominance of micro businesses (88.8%) and a greater proportion of large businesses (0.5%).
+Somerset West and Taunton has the largest proportion of micro businesses employing fewer than 10 people (90.8%) and where the largest conurbation and county town of Taunton is situated, a greater proportion of large businesses employing over 250 (0.3%).

-However, at 19.4%, Somerset does have a greater proportion of businesses in the smallest turnover size band (less than £50,000) than is the case regionally (17.8%) and nationally (16.3%).
-At this district level, West Somerset has the largest proportion (25.3%) of businesses in the smallest turnover size band, whilst Mendip has the smallest (17.6%).
+However, at 20.2%, Somerset does have a greater proportion of businesses in the smallest turnover size band (less than £50,000) than is the case regionally (18.8%) and nationally (17.6%).
+At the district level, Somerset West and Taunton has the largest proportion (21.7%) of businesses in the smallest turnover size band, whilst Mendip has the smallest (18.7%).